European Citizens’ Initiative

 The new agreement includes a control of tap water, drinking water resources and distribution systems to make sure that it is free of contamination.
 The Directive will also tackle pollutants such as microplastic, endocrine disruptors and other types of chemicals.
 The agreement will also obligate each member state to improve or maintain their access to safe drinking water for all citizens, and especially marginalized groups.

 The new Drinking Water Directive entered into force in January 2021.
-Since then, the Member States need to transpose it into national law within two years.
+Member States need to transpose it into national law within two years.
 If you would like to stay up-to-date regarding the Right2Water initiative, you can head over to their website to find out what they are doing next.
 On our website, we will keep you updated on any new proposals or legislation regarding this and other initiatives.

 - https://europa.eu/citizens-initiative/initiatives/details/2012/000003_da: annex.pdf